NS-unina/CyberRange-Collector/README.md

 ```shell
 source log_tool.sh -stop
 ```
-The tool stops logging and starts to elaborate the informations stored.
-It produces a JSON file which contains an entry for all terminal session started, with command input, output, working directory and timestamp, like this:
+The tool stops logging and starts to elaborate the stored informations.
+It takes all the logs stored in the `/tmp/log-collector` folder and generate JSON file which contains an entry for all terminal session started, with command input, output, working directory and timestamp, like this:

 ```JSON
 {"host":
 {"session_name":